-Below hopefully you'll find some interesting articles associated with indoor cycling (a.k.a. spin or spinning).
-We've got articles on indoor cycle training techniques, correct hydration, how to setup your spinning or stationary bike, articles providing biometric information on some of the rides we offer and occasionally we'll feature a cycling club or individual that uses our products.
+This collection of blog articles addresses topics such as indoor cycle training techniques, correct hydration, how to setup your exercise or stationary bike and biometric information on some of the rides we offer.
 We even have a thought provoking series of posts that looks at cycling from the perspective of Chinese medicine.

-By Greg C. Moriates, Guest Contributor, Athlete and Coach.
-Posted October 20th, 2013
+By Greg C. Moriates, Guest Contributor, Athlete and Coach

 We all love the change of seasons.
 Fall brings us a beautiful backdrop of leafs changing color, cooler temperatures and less humidity.
 These are perfect riding conditions.
 But wait-a-minute!
 For the cyclist, that also means less daylight = less outdoor riding = TRAINER HELL!

 Take a deep breath.
 Close your eyes and repeat after me, "IT IS GOING TO BE OK - THE TURBO TRAINER IS MY FRIEND!
 IT IS GOING TO BE OK - THE TURBO TRAINER IS MY FRIEND!

 Now that we've got that out of the way.
 Let's face the fact that most of us do not live in an area that we can ride outside all the time.
 Therefore, we have to switch our training from the outdoors to the indoors were we secure our rear wheel to a turbo trainer and put in numerous hours of focused training.

 In reality, indoor trainer rides are important year round if you are serious about improving speed, strength, muscular endurance and power.
 The athletes that I coach are on the indoor trainer twelve months a year.
 There is no better training method that will allow you to put the uncontrollable variables such as weather and terrain on the side burner and stay focused on the training session on hand.